ipfs-inactive/examples/examples/websites/README.md

 lets again hide the hash.
 Change your DNS TXT record to `dnslink=/ipns/<your peer id>`, wait for that record to propogate, and then try accessing `http://localhost:8080/ipns/your.domain`.

 At this point, you have a website on ipfs/ipns, and you may be wondering how you could expose it at `http://your.domain`, so that the Internet users of today may access it too without them having to know about any of this.
-It's actually surpisingly simple to do, all you need for this is your previously created TXT record and to point the A record of `your.domain` to the ip address of an ipfs daemon that listens on port 80 for HTTP requests (such as `gateway.ipfs.io`).
+It's actually surpisingly simple to do, all you need for this is your previously created TXT record and to point the A record of `your.domain` to the IP address of an ipfs daemon that listens on port 80 for HTTP requests (such as `gateway.ipfs.io`).
 The users' browsers will send `your.domain` in the Host header of the requests, and you have your dnslink TXT records, so the ipfs gateway will recognize `your.domain` as an IPNS name, and so it will serve from under `/ipns/your.domain/` instead of `/`.

 So, if you point `your.domain`'s A record to the IP of `gateway.ipfs.io`, and then wait for the DNS to propogate, then anyone should be able to access your ipfs-hosted site without any extra configuration simply at `http://your.domain`.

+Alternately, it is possible to use CNAME records to point at the DNS records of the gateway.
+This way, IP addresses of the gateway are automtically updated.
+Note however that CNAME records to not allow for other records, such as a TXT to refer to the ipfs/ipns record.
+Because of this, ipfs allows to create a DNS TXT record for `_dnslink.your.domain` with `dnslink=/ipns/<your peer id>`.

+So by creating a CNAME for `your.domain` to `gateway.ipfs.io` and adding a `_dnslink.your.domain` record with `dnslink=/ipns/<your peer id>` you can host your website without explicitly referring to IP addresses of the ipfs gateway.

 Happy Hacking!